-Your motor home is designed to carry the loads defined by the Gross Axle Weight Rating (GAWR) and Gross Vehicle Weight Rating (GVWR) shown on the vehicle information sticker posted near the driver's side front window.
+Your motor home is designed to carry the loads defined by the Gross Axle Weight Rating (GAWR) and Gross Vehicle Weight Rating (GVWR) shown on the certification tag posted on or near the driver's door.
 These ratings are for a fully-loaded vehicle including passengers and normal belongings.